An experienced team for a globally-focused life sciences company

 B.Sc.
 (Hons.)
 PhD FAICD

-Executive Director, Chief Scientific Officer and Co-Founder
+Executive Director and Co-Founder

 Prior to co-founding EcoBiotics in 2000, Paul gained an international reputation for his scientific expertise in tropical forest ecology and management.
 During that time, he held senior leadership positions as a Senior Principal Research Scientist and Program Leader at CSIRO’s Tropical Forest Research Centre and later as Principal Plant Ecologist for an environmental consulting business in the Rio Tinto group of companies.